 Next generation sequencing (NGS), precision medicine that holds promise for the diagnosis and treatment of fetal congenital anomalies, genetic disorders and other complications of pregnancy.

-Study applying a broad genetic test, called trio exome sequencing, to discover genetic diseases underlying NIHF.
+Study applying a broad genetic test, called trio exome sequencing, to discover genetic diseases underlying non-immune hydrops fetalis.

 Intrauterine Therapy for Alpha Thalassemia Major

-FDA-approved phase 1 clinical trial for treatment of Alpha Thalassemia Major useing in utero stem cell transplantation.
+FDA-approved phase 1 clinical trial for treatment of Alpha Thalassemia Major using in utero stem cell transplantation.

 UCSF Pediatric Surgery